Server configuration¶

 Prerequisites¶

-- Running Silex server (Docker, Node, or self-hosted)
+- A running Silex server (Docker, Node, or self-hosted)

 - Understanding of storage and hosting connectors